nvriese1/UW-Madison-Thesis-Research/README.md

 ## Overview

-Portfolio of materials produced during research at the University of Wisconsin-Madison Department of Geoscience in pursuit of my M.S.
+ &nbsp;&nbsp;&nbsp;&nbsp;Portfolio of materials produced during research at the University of Wisconsin-Madison Department of Geoscience in pursuit of my M.S.
 Hydrology degree.
 Contents primarily include the final thesis draft and associated visualizations relating to flow and heat exchange modeling in a highly-realistic fractured rock model domain for the purpose of constraining geothermal efficiency at various surface roughnesses.

 ![Flow Channeling COMSOL](/Assets/flowchanneling.png)